 Prior to serving in his current role, Josh was a strategist with the Regulatory Compliance Practice consulting team, where he was the go-to expert for the EHR incentive program associated with Meaningful Use.

-Dr. David McCallie Jr. is responsible for leading the research and development team focused on innovation at the intersection of computer science and clinical medicine.
-He makes an impact on Cerner through his industry leading research and work with SMART on FHIR.
+Dr. David McCallie Jr. was responsible for leading the research and development team focused on innovation at the intersection of computer science and clinical medicine.
+He made an impact on Cerner through his industry leading research and work with SMART on FHIR.

 During his time at Cerner, David developed Cerner’s UMLS-derived clinical nomenclature system and the PowerNote™ structured clinical documentation tool, and also led the team that developed Cerner’s Chart Search.

-As a cofounder of the CommonWell Health Alliance, David works with a broad group of industry collaborators to create open, vendor-neutral standards that foster widespread EHR-to-EHR interoperability.
+As a cofounder of the CommonWell Health Alliance, David worked with a broad group of industry collaborators to create open, vendor-neutral standards that foster widespread EHR-to-EHR interoperability.